TBP

 https://github.com/VladilenK/m365-with-Python/tree/main/Graph-API-Plain

-• Request a new App registration in Azure (Entra Id) with permissions required, but ensure no ACS permissions provided to the app
+- Get a new App Registration in Azure (Entra Id) with Sites.Selected permissions, ensure no ACS permissions provided to the app (see details on Sites.Selected) and use it

 High-level recommended steps are:

-• Encourage users and devs to register applications in Azure (not in SharePoint)
+- Encourage users and developers to register applications in Azure (not in SharePoint)

 Encourage users registering applications in Azure (not in SharePoint)